nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `deleteDeck INDEX`
 - `INDEX` is the index of the deck in the deck list.

-Example: `deleteDeck 1` deletes the deck at index 1 and all the cards in deck 1.
+Example: `deleteDeck 1` deletes the deck at index 1 and all the cards in that deck.

 ### 3.3.4.
 Finding Decks by Keywords: `findDecks`